NASA IRTF Fall 2024 Newsletter

 FELIX: new off-axis guider and low-order wavefront sensor

-John Rayner is currently working with IfA graduate student Cookie Dinh to assess IRTF image quality in preparation for the installation of FELIX and the prototype Adaptive Secondary Mirror (see the following).
+IfA graduate student Cookie Dinh successfully completed a pre-thesis project in August 2024 to assess the current IRTF image quality in preparation for the installation of FELIX and the prototype Adaptive Secondary Mirror (see the following).
+For more information contact John Rayner (jrayner@hawaii.edu).

 Adaptive Secondary Mirror (ASM) project

 The IRTF is working with UH astronomer, Mark Chun, to test a prototype 36-actuator ASM on IRTF during 2024.
 Mark has NSF funding to develop an ASM using the variable reluctance technology being developed by the Dutch company TNO.
-If successful we may eventually use the ASM for slow active control (not adaptive) of the telescope image quality using the FELIX wavefront sensor.
-The prototype ASM was delivered in February 2024 and is planned for testing on the telescope from April onwards.
-ASM testing forms part of the thesis project for IRTF student Ellen Lee.
+The ASM was delivered in February 2024 and had a very successful three-night telescope run April 23-25, 2024, during which diffraction-limited images at H-band were obtained.
+Results were presented by IRTF student Ellen Lee and Mark Chun at the SPIE meeting in Yokohama in June.
+ASM testing forms part of the thesis project for Ellen.
+The next ASM run is scheduled for one week in early December 2024.
 For more information contact John Rayner (jrayner@hawaii.edu).

 Facility Instrumentation Update